phlfrederick/customerloyality/README.md

 There is a churn rate of 15% and a retention rate of 85%.These two values highlight the probability of a customer ending or continuing business with the company at the end of the year.
-The company wants to estimate NPV of the net profit from any customer who has just signed up for service at the beggining of year 1, at a discount rate of 15% assuming that cash flow occurs in the middle of the year.It also wants to see how sensitive this NPV is to the retention rate.
+The company wants to estimate NPV of the net profit from any customer who has just signed up for service at the beginning of year 1, at a discount rate of 15% assuming that cash flow occurs in the middle of the year.It also wants to see how sensitive this NPV is to the retention rate.